 The SEC’s Investor Bulletin Crowdfunding for Investors contains detailed and useful information about how to perform these calculations and examples here.

-As an investor, you will have up to 48 hours prior to the end of the offering period to change your mind and cancel your investment commitment for any reason.
+As an investor, you will have up to 48 hours prior to a rolling close, or 48 hours prior to the offering deadline to change your mind and cancel your investment commitment for any reason.

 Changing Your Mind

-If you do not cancel an investment commitment 48 hours prior to the offering deadline or a rolling close, the funds will be released to the Issuer by the escrow agent upon the close of you will then receive securities in exchange for your investment.
+If you do not cancel an investment commitment 48 hours prior to the offering deadline or a rolling close, the funds will be released to the Issuer by the escrow agent.
+Following the close on funds, you will then receive securities in exchange for your investment.

 If you do cancel an investment commitment before the 48 hour deadline, StartEngine Capital will direct the return of any funds that have been committed by you in the offering.